alertmanager/alert_manager/README.md

 	- Added class and endpoint to get list of users
 	- Fixed a bug when reporting the wrong previous status in auto_ttl_resolve scenario
 	- Fixed typo in user_directories settings
+	- Fixed alert_users and incident_settings to support adding new entries manually
 - **2014-12-28** mika.borner@gmail.com
 	- Calculating duration differently when current status in new or incident resolved.
 Using info_max_time as comparison
 - **2014-12-27** simon@balz.me